 Ref Controls Specified by PFC Tests of Controls Results of Tests 1.1 For each CD purchase, automated instructions are sent to each issuing institution confirming significant terms of each CD purchase transaction.
-Randomly selected CDs from a population of all CDs issued from October 1, 2016 through September 30, 2017 and reviewed safekeeping documents and trade confirmations to verify CDs were properly titled.
+Randomly selected CDs from a population of all CDs issued from October 1, 2017 through September 30, 2018 and inspected safekeeping documents and trade confirmations to verify CDs were properly titled.
 No exceptions noted.